The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Sketch of proving the robust gap of DTCs

 \section{Sketch of proving the robust $2\pi/n$ gap of DTCs}

-In this section, we briefly outline the proof for the robustness of $2\pi/n$ gap of disordered DTCs against period-$T$ local perturbations, and refer the readers to Appendix.~\ref{app:Uperturb} and \ref{app:perturbGap} for further details.
+In this section, we briefly outline the proof for the robustness of $2\pi/n$ gap of disordered DTCs against period-$T$ local perturbations, and refer the readers to Appendices~\ref{app:ProofsOfLemma12} and~\ref{app:perturbGap} for further details.

 For a Floquet system driven by a periodic Hamiltonian $H_0(t+T)=H_0(t)$, the evolution of the system is governed by $U_0(t)\equiv\mathcal{T} e^{-i \int_0^t H_0(t') \mathrm{d} t'}$ (where $\mathcal{T}$ denotes time ordering), whose stroboscopic properties can be fully described by the Floquet operator $U_F^0\equiv U_0(T)$.
 We define the quasi-energy $\varepsilon$ of the $U_F^0$ by writing the eigenvalues of $U_F^0$ as $e^{-i \varepsilon}$.
 We are interested in how the quasi-spectrum of $U_F^0$ changes in the presence of perturbations.